DarkPark/stb/readme.md

 ## Contribution

-If you have any problem or suggestion please open an issue [here](https://github.com/DarkPark/stb-cli/issues).
+If you have any problem or suggestion please open an issue [here](https://github.com/DarkPark/stb/issues).
 Pull requests are welcomed with respect to the [JavaScript Code Style](https://github.com/DarkPark/jscs) and included [ESLint](http://eslint.org/) rules.

 ## License

-`stb-cli` is released under the [GPL-3.0 License](http://opensource.org/licenses/GPL-3.0).
+`stb` is released under the [GPL-3.0 License](http://opensource.org/licenses/GPL-3.0).